Skip to main content

 Create Budget Alerts

 Budget alerts are automated alerts based on configurable budget thresholds.
 Create a budget alert for any of your existing budgets to notify you when a percentage of a budget is exceeded for a designated period.
-You can configure alerts to notify Vantage users via email, Slack, or Microsoft Teams channels.
+You can configure alerts to notify Vantage users via email, Slack, Microsoft Teams, or Jira.
 Periods can be set before or after a certain number of days into the month (e.g., “10 days from the start of the month”).

 You can create budget alerts for any type of budget—Standard or Hierarchical.
 For Hierarchical Budgets, the costs associated with the child budgets are aggregated at the parent budget level to determine if a budget alert should be set off.